blukatstudios/ManafestLore/markdown/introduction.md

 - The history of Earth is changed dramatically by these connections around the year 1 BC.

 ### Sandbox
 The sandbox segment of this lore that are subject to change with player intervention.
 Europa's aftermath is a great example of this, as the events that take place cannot even be reconciled into a discrete set of times from which a player chooses.
 Instead of attempting to draw these kinds of graphs and charts, elements and events are identified with a notion of where the timeline most likely will lead if uninterrupted.
+The sandbox sections of these markdown files will contain random tidbits uses for creative purposes.

-## Factions
+## Factions Of The Overworld
-Broken down by region, the factions are as follows:
+Broken down by region, the global factions are as follows:

 **North America**